Bornean smooth-tailed treeshrew

 The Bornean smooth-tailed treeshrew (Dendrogale melanura) is a species of treeshrew in the family Tupaiidae.
 It is endemic to Borneo.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.

 Description

-Head and body length is 5 in, with tail length 4.5 in.
+The head and body length of the species is 5 in, with tail length 4.5 in.
 The body mass is about 1.5 oz.
 Upper parts of the small body are dark brown, while the under parts are orange-buff with gray bases, and shiny black with reddish streaking along the sides.
 It has a short snout, with large ear flaps.
 Prominent orange-brown rings exist around the eyes, with weakly marked facial streaks present on both side of the face, extending from the snout to ears.
 No shoulder streaks are present.
 The claws are notably sharp.
 The thin tail is covered with fine, smooth hair, with darkening towards the tip.
 D. m. melanura has darker colour above and more reddish below than D. m. baluensis.